ampproject/amphtml/spec/amp-story-player.md

 - number: the story in the player to which you want to move, relative to the current story.

-If the player is currently on the third story out of ten stories, `player.go(1)` will go forward one story to the fourth story and `player.go(-1)` will go backward one story to the second story.
-If no value is passed or if delta equals 0, current story will persist and no action will be taken.
+If the player is currently on the third story out of five stories:

+- `player.go(1)` will go forward one story to the fourth story
+- `player.go(-1)` will go backward one story to the second story
+- If no value is passed or if delta equals 0, current story will persist and no action will be taken.

 #### show